nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 TaskBoss shows “No tasks to display” message <br>
 Use case ends

-#### Use case: Edit a task
+### Use case: Edit a task

 **MSS**

 1. User requests to edit certain attribute(s) of a task
-2. TaskBoss updates the task. <br>
+2. TaskBoss updates the task <br>
 Use case ends

 **Extensions**

 1a.
-The given task index is invalid
+User enters an invalid task index

 > 1a1.
 TaskBoss shows an error message <br>
 Use case ends

-#### Use case: Delete a task
+### Use case: Delete a task

 **MSS**

 1. User requests to delete a task
-2. TaskBoss deletes the specific task the user requests for. <br>
+2. TaskBoss deletes that specific task <br>
 Use case ends

 **Extensions**

 1a.
-The given task index is invalid
+User enters an invalid task index

 > 1a1.
 TaskBoss shows an error message <br>
 Use case ends

-#### Use case: Mark task as done
+### Use case: Mark task as done

 **MSS**

 1. User requests to mark a task as done
-2. TaskBoss adds the task to the ‘Done’ section, and removes it from ‘All Tasks’ and the task’s category. <br>
+2. TaskBoss adds the task to the ‘Done’ category, and removes it from ‘All Tasks’ and the task’s current category <br>
 Use case ends

 **Extensions**

 1a.
-The given task index is invalid
+User enters an invalid task index

 > 1a1.
-TaskBoss shows an error message. <br>
+TaskBoss shows an error message <br>
 Use case ends

-#### Use case: Sort tasks by deadline
+### Use case: Sort tasks by deadline

 **MSS**

 1. User requests to sort tasks by deadline
-2. TaskBoss displays list of tasks sorted by deadline. <br>
+2. TaskBoss displays list of tasks sorted by deadline <br>
-Use case ends.
+Use case ends

-#### Use case: Undo previous command
+### Use case: Undo previous command

 **MSS**

 1. User requests to undo previous command
-2. TaskBoss undoes previous command and returns to a state before the previous command. <br>
+2. TaskBoss undoes previous command and returns to the previous state <br>
 Use case ends

 **Extensions**

 2a.
-Previous command is invalid
+There is no last operation

 > 2a1.
-TaskBoss shows "cannot undo" error message. <br>
+TaskBoss shows an error message <br>
-Use case ends.
+Use case ends

-#### Use case: Export tasks to an existing file
+### Use case: Export tasks to an existing file

 **MSS**

 1. User requests to export tasks to an existing file for data storage
-2. TaskBoss changes the storage location, and saves all existing data into the new file. <br>
+2. TaskBoss changes the storage location, and saves all existing data into the specified file <br>
 Use case ends

 **Extensions**

 2a.
-The given file path cannot be accessed
+TaskBoss cannot access the given file path

 > 2a1.
-TaskBoss shows an error message. <br>
+TaskBoss shows an error message <br>
-Use case ends.
+Use case ends

 2b.
-The given file path does not exist
+TaskBoss cannot find the given file path

 > 2b1.
-TaskBoss shows an error message. <br>
+TaskBoss shows an error message <br>
-Use case ends.
+Use case ends

 #### Use case: Export tasks to a new file

 **MSS**

 1. User requests to export tasks to a new file for data storage, specifying the file path and the new file name
-2. TaskBoss saves all existing data into the new file. <br>
+2. TaskBoss saves all existing data into the new file <br>
 Use case ends

 **Extensions**

 2a.
-The given file path cannot be accessed
+TaskBoss cannot access the given file path

 > 2a1.
-TaskBoss shows "Cannot access file path" error message.<br>
+TaskBoss shows an error message.<br>
- Use case ends.
+ Use case ends

-#### Use case: Search tasks
+### Use case: Search tasks

 **MSS**

-1. User requests to search task by keyword (keyword from description, task title, or deadline)
+1. User requests to search for tasks (by description, task title, or deadline) by keywords
-2. TaskBoss displays list of tasks containing keyword. <br>
+2. TaskBoss displays list of tasks containing keyword <br>
 Use case ends

 **Extensions**